trendyjosh/camerontrenddesign.co.uk/README.md

 The admin panel is scaffolded with Laravel Jetstream using Inertia, Vue and Tailwind.

+## Hosting

 Deployment is handled by Laravel forge on a Vultr hosted server.

+Image optimisation is handled by [spatie/image-optimizer](https://github.com/spatie/image-optimizer) which requires that the image optimiser packages outlined in the [documentation](https://github.com/spatie/image-optimizer?tab=readme-ov-file#installation) are installed on the server for it to work.

 ## Future Enhancements